KatherineMichel/get-a-jumpstart-on-collaboration-and-code-review-in-github-pyladies-remote-talk/README.md

 - [Thank You](#thank-you)

 <!--
+See write permissions chart for info
+Advanced workflow

 * [A Checklist Before You Contribute](https://opensource.guide/how-to-contribute/#a-checklist-before-you-contribute)

 * [Getting to 10x (Results): What Any Developer Can Learn from the Best](https://medium.com/javascript-scene/getting-to-10x-results-what-any-developer-can-learn-from-the-best-54b6c296a5ef)